Fast Track Your Online MSN

 ANCC Accredited Provider

 At Southern New Hampshire University, we’re committed to your success — even beyond graduation.
 That’s why we’re committed to delivering accredited continuing education for nurses and healthcare professionals.
-From one-hour webinars to multi-day conferences and more, these opportunities are built to help you continue to meet the needs of communities across the globe.
+From 1-hour webinars to multi-day conferences and more, these opportunities are built to help you continue to meet the needs of communities across the globe.

 Visit our SNHU continuing education page to learn more.

-Students enrolled in the MSN program may be subject to ongoing licensure checks through a third party vendor, additional fees will apply and may vary by state.
+Students enrolled in the MSN program may be subject to ongoing licensure checks through a third party vendor – additional fees will apply and may vary by state.

 Frequently Asked Questions